Raynos/stream-handbook/readme.markdown

 _read() called 5 times
 ```

-The delay is necessary because the operating system requires some time to send
+The setTimeout delay is necessary because the operating system requires some
-us the relevant signals to close the pipe.
+time to send us the relevant signals to close the pipe.

 The `process.stdout.on('error', fn)` handler is also necessary because the
 operating system will send a SIGPIPE to our process when `head` is no longer